Virginia, Minnesota: Parks and recreation

-Virginia maintains a variety of public parks, trails, and recreational facilities that serve residents and visitors throughout the year.
+Virginia maintains various public parks, trails, and recreational facilities that serve residents and visitors throughout the year.

-Olcott Park, located near the center of the city, spans approximately 40 acres.
-It features open green space, a bandshell used for summer concerts, and a stone fountain originally built in 1937 through a Works Progress Administration (WPA) project.
-The fountain was restored and reactivated in 2019.
+Olcott Park, near the center of the city, spans approximately 40 acres.
+It features open green space, a bandshell used for summer concerts, and a stone fountain built in 1937 through a Works Progress Administration (WPA) project and restored and reactivated in 2019.
 The park is also home to the Olcott Park Greenhouse, a city-operated botanical facility that features tropical and seasonal plants and is open to the public year-round.

-Silver Lake Park, located east of downtown, includes picnic shelters, a public boat launch, shoreline access, and paved trails.
+East of downtown, Silver Lake Park includes picnic shelters, a public boat launch, shoreline access, and paved trails.
 The adjacent Silver Lake Trail forms a walking and biking loop around the lake.

 Bridgeview Park, near the east end of Chestnut Street, offers elevated views of the Tom Rukavina Memorial Bridge, which spans the Rouchleau Mine Pit.
 The park features interpretive signage, benches, and access to the Mesabi Trail trailhead.

-Southside Park, located in the southern part of the city, includes athletic fields used for youth baseball, softball, and soccer programs.
+Southside Park, in the southern part of the city, includes athletic fields used for youth baseball, softball, and soccer programs.

 The Iron Trail Motors Event Center (ITMEC) opened in 2021.
-The 120,000 square foot facility includes two indoor ice arenas, a fitness center, a ballroom, and community meeting rooms.
+The 120,000-square-foot facility includes two indoor ice arenas, a fitness center, a ballroom, and community meeting rooms.
 It serves as the home rink for Rock Ridge High School and hosts public skating, tournaments, and other events.

-The Virginia Indoor Tennis and Pickleball Club, formerly known as Tennis for All, is located at 1310 South 5th Avenue.
+The Virginia Indoor Tennis and Pickleball Club, formerly known as Tennis for All, is at 1310 South 5th Avenue.
 The facility includes 12 acrylic courts—six indoor and six outdoor—with permanent lines, portable nets, restrooms, water, and lights.

-Virginia is also located along the Mesabi Trail, a paved multi-use trail that extends more than 135 miles across the Iron Range.
+Virginia is along the Mesabi Trail, a paved multi-use trail that extends more than 135 miles across the Iron Range.